jeremykerr/jeremykerr/source/pages/raspi/initial-setup.rst

 Note that your values for IP address and routers may be different.
 If you want the IP address to be in a range, modify the CIDR code associated with the IP address. /32 denotes that there are no bits in the bitmask, so the IP range only contains the one address specified.

-After you've done this, reboot your Raspberry Pi, and ensure that it comes back online at the IP address you specified.
+After you've done this, reboot your Raspberry Pi.
+It should come back online at the IP address you've specified.
+You can check this through your router, by logging in again, or using a **ping** command.

 .. code:: bash